RoboCup-SSL/ssl-game-controller/README.md

 Download the release binary from the Github release and run it from inside your framework.
 Then, attach to the WebSocket API that is used by the UI as well.
 The API is defined in [internal/app/controller/events.go](internal/app/controller/events.go).

-If you don't want to run the controller in real time, you can change the time acquisition mode:
+If you don't want to run the controller in real time, you can change the time acquisition mode in the `ssl-game-controller.yaml` file:

 1. `system` (default): Use system time
 1. `vision`: Receive messages from ssl-vision and use the timestamps from these messages as the time source.
 This is mostly useful, when you produce your own ssl-vision frames from simulation.